nixworks/public/news/2005/05/2/README.md

 ##### New York City
 ### [ Foreign ministers gather in New York to review the Nuclear Non-Proliferation Treaty. ](/news/2005/05/2/foreign-ministers-gather-in-new-york-to-review-the-nuclear-non-proliferation-treaty.md)
-_Context: Nuclear Non-Proliferation Treaty, New York City_
+_Context: New York City, Nuclear Non-Proliferation Treaty_

 ##### Cairo terrorism
 ### [ Cairo terrorism: Following Saturday's terrorist incidents in Cairo, some 200 people are brought in for questioning by Egyptian police.
 Ten people were injured in the attacks, and three militants were killed. ](/news/2005/05/2/cairo-terrorism-following-saturday-s-terrorist-incidents-in-cairo-some-200-people-are-brought-in-for-questioning-by-egyptian-police-ten.md)
-_Context: terrorism, Cairo, Cairo terrorism_
+_Context: Cairo terrorism, Cairo, terrorism_

 ##### German
 ### [ In Germany, prosecutors demand 8-year sentence to neo-nazi leader Martin Weise and three others. ](/news/2005/05/2/in-germany-prosecutors-demand-8-year-sentence-to-neo-nazi-leader-martin-weise-and-three-others.md)
-_Context: German, Martin Weise, neo-nazi_
+_Context: Martin Weise, German, neo-nazi_

 ##### Haiti
 ### [ Former Haitian prime minister Yvon Neptune demands that the current government drops its claim that he organized a massacre in February 2004.
 Neptune has been on a hunger strike for 15 days and refuses treatment. ](/news/2005/05/2/former-haitian-prime-minister-yvon-neptune-demands-that-the-current-government-drops-its-claim-that-he-organized-a-massacre-in-february-200.md)
-_Context: hunger strike, Yvon Neptune, Haiti_
+_Context: Yvon Neptune, Haiti, hunger strike_

 ##### Lahore
 ### [ A gas cylinder explosion in Lahore, Pakistan causes collapse of three buildings - at least 16 people dead. ](/news/2005/05/2/a-gas-cylinder-explosion-in-lahore-pakistan-causes-collapse-of-three-buildings-at-least-16-people-dead.md)